At Least Three Muslims Reported Dead in Clashes, Mine Explosions

 The Muslim-Serb disputes present a major challenge to the international peace effort, which is based on refugees’ freedom to move about.
 Until Monday, no one had been killed in showdowns between would-be returnees and their former enemies, who don’t want them coming back.

 The U.S.-brokered agreement that ended the war provided no clear way to enforce its guarantee of freedom of movement.
-This forced the NATO-led peace force to enter the breach and start performing a task it had steadfastly resisted: scrambling to put out one dispute after another, well aware that any one could touch off new flareups in Bosnia.
+This forced the NATO-led peace force to enter the breach and start performing a task it had steadfastly resisted: scrambling to put out one brush fire after another, well aware that any one could touch off new flareups in Bosnia.

 Swedish and U.S. troops stood between about 300 Muslims and 25 Serbs at a checkpoint Monday near Doboj, about 60 miles north of Sarajevo.